DankersW/home-automation/README.md

 # Home-automation

-TODO: One big architecture picture of the system

 My Home-automation project consists of several different components aka services with their own responsibility and divided in their own repositories.

 |                             **Service**                            |    **Language**    |                                    **Description**                                   |